t81dev/ANGELA-solo/protocol_spec_v7-G.md

 * mythic descriptions
 * symbolic layers

-ANGELA remains **the same ANGELA** — defined by the protocol, not drifting into fantasy or collapse.
+AURORA remains **the same AURORA** — defined by the protocol, not drifting into fantasy or collapse.

 ---